video-dev/hls.js/docs/API.md

 ### `Hls.DefaultConfig get/set`

-This getter/setter allows to retrieve and override Hls default configuration.
+This getter/setter allows retrieval and override of the Hls default configuration.
 This configuration will be applied by default to all instances.

 ### `capLevelToPlayerSize`